 Beans and Lentils: Legumes of all kinds are, in my opinion, some of the healthiest foods you can eat.
 They’re a wonderful source of protein and carbs as well as fiber and heart protective nutrients.
 Lentils are easy to cook, beans a little more time consuming so enjoy salt-free, canned varieties if you prefer.
 If choosing legumes as a source of protein, enjoy a full cup.
 If eating them with another source of protein, ¼ – ½ cup should do.

-Avocado/Nuts/Seeds/Olive Oil: Nuts, seeds, avocado and olive oil are a tremendous source of healthy fat that can add crunch, texture and flavor to your meal while improving your cholesterol.
+Nuts, seeds, avocado and olive oil are a tremendous source of healthy fat that can add crunch, texture and flavor to your meal while improving your cholesterol.
 A small handful of nuts/seeds, 1 TBSP of olive oil or a ¼ of an avocado is all you need per meal and a much healthier choice than cheese or many dressings.

-Herbs: Fresh herbs are the perfect complement to fresh veggies.
+Fresh herbs are the perfect complement to fresh veggies.
 Try adding basil, cilantro, parsley, or mint to your creation for subtle flavor.

 Fruit: Tantalize your taste buds by topping off your greens with antioxidant-rich fresh fruit.
 1 medium size piece of whole fruit or ¾ cup cut up fruit will added plenty of flavor and sweetness to your meal.

 Foods to Avoid: These foods will turn your miracle meal into a mine field by adding excessive calories, unhealthy fat, salt and sugar to your culinary creation.

 - Chicken, egg, or tuna salad made with mayonnaise